What is the CHOICE Arrangement? ICHRA could become CHOICE

 In this blog post, you'll learn:

-• What the CHOICE Arrangement is and how it would differ from ICHRA
+• What the CHOICE Arrangement is and how it differs from ICHRA

-• What the GOP tax bill proposed for this new arrangement
+• What the GOP bill proposes for this new arrangement

-The One Big Beautiful Bill Act included provisions that would have formally codified the ICHRA into federal statute as the CHOICE Arrangement.
+The Lower Health Care Premiums for All Americans Act includes provisions that would formally codify the ICHRA into federal statute as the CHOICE Arrangement.

 An ICHRA allows employers of all sizes to reimburse their employees tax-free for individual health insurance premiums and qualifying out-of-pocket medical expenses.
 This gives employers a cost-effective alternative to traditional group health insurance while giving employees the freedom to choose a plan that best fits their needs.